Do You Remember ‘The Outsiders’ TV Show?

 Aaron Rapoport/20th Century Fox Film Corp./courtesy Everett Collection

 Some other recognizable faces pop up in the show as well.
-Kim Walker, best known for her turn as the vicious Heather Chandler in 1989’s Heathers, plays the far kinder Cherry Valance, and Jay R. Ferguson, who played Ponyboy, has appeared as Ben on The Conners since 2018.
+Kim Walker, best known for her turn as the vicious Heather Chandler in 1989’s Heathers, plays the far kinder Cherry Valance, and Jay R. Ferguson, who played Ponyboy, appeared as Ben on The Conners from 2018 to 2025, as well as Stan Rizzo on Mad Men.

 ’80s Where Are They Now